Blog

 Between the endless day-to-day needs of an organization and complicated HIPAA requirements, many organizations elect to wait until the end of the year to conduct their HIPAA assessment.

 While it may be tempting to push your SRA off until December, it’s far from advisable.
-Security Risk Assessments are necessary to identify potential breach risks, and when cyberattacks on healthcare have risen 74% year-over-year (and continue to skyrocket into 2023), they are even more critical.
+Security Risk Assessments are necessary to identify potential breach risks, especially given that last year was the worst year ever for healthcare data breaches.

 Your organization’s HIPAA SRA is more than just a “checklist item” on your annual compliance task list– it’s a key part of maintaining a solid security risk posture for your practice.